dotnet/runtime/docs/design/specs/Ecma-335-Augments.md

 Interfaces may define static virtual methods that get resolved at runtime based on actual types involved.

 ### II.12.2 Implementing virtual methods on interfaces

+(Add a new bullet under the second bullet in the bulleted list below the first paragraph by mentioning that classes can implement abstract static virtual methods by implementing a derived interface providing the default implementation for the abstract static virtual method):

+* Inheritance of an existing default implementation from an implemented interface derived from the interface declaring the abstract static virtual method.

 (Edit 8th paragraph at page 158, the first unindented one below the bullet list, by basically clarifying that "public virtual methods" only refer to "public virtual instance methods"):